What is Revision Total Knee Replacement?

 Revision total knee surgery is a complex procedure that requires specialized implants and tools, extensive preoperative planning, and prolonged operating time.

+According to an article in the National Library of Medicine, a revision of total knee replacement surgery improves the ability of a patient to walk and perform work.
+It is said that the success rate for revision surgery is 90% for 5 years.
 More than 90% of patients who undergo revision total knee replacement can expect to have good to excellent results.
-Although it’s not always possible to have complete pain relief and restored function the patients can find pain relief with improved stability and function.
+Although it's not always possible to have complete pain relief and restored function the patients can find pain relief with improved stability and function.